NASSERRRR/ynet/README.md

 - Crashes: check `ytp_unhandled_exception.txt` (or similar) in the OS temp folder for stack traces written by the app.

-If you need help, open an issue: https://github.com/NASSERRRR/ytp/issues/new
+If you need help, open an issue: https://github.com/NASSERRRR/ytp/issues/new When reporting a bug, please include:

+* A clear description of the bug.
+* Steps to reproduce the bug.
+* Expected behavior vs. actual behavior.
+* Any error messages from the "Activity Log".
+* Your operating system.
+* The version of each of the prerequisites that you are using.
-### Do not open issues about the macos version, unless you want to fix them yourself
+#### - Do not open issues about the macos version, unless you want to fix them yourself

 ## Contributing